-- Front Road at the bridge, the shoulder of the road has been closed as a result of debris from the waves.
+- Front Road at the bridge, the shoulder of the road has been closed as a result of erosion from the waves.
 ‘Share the Road' signage is in place, impacting the eastbound cycle lane.
+To ensure public safety, the cycle lane will remain closed until the remedial work is complete.

-- Abbey Dawn Road, near Hwy #2, is closed.
-Water is over the roadway.
+- Abbey Dawn Road, near Hwy #2, has been opened to one lane.

 - The waterfront trail from Portsmouth Olympic Harbour to Lake Ontario Park is closed until further notice as a result of the water levels.